 It's a productivity killer.
-Research shows that productivity can be reduced by as much as 40 percent by the mental blocks created when people switch tasks and lowers your IQ.
-In a University of London study, IQ drops of 15 points for multitasking men lowered their scores to the average range of 8-year-old children!
+Research shows that productivity can be reduced by as much as 40% by the mental blocks created when people switch tasks.
+Even more startling, in a University of London study, IQ dropped 15 points for some multitasking men.

 Need more evidence?
 A study out of the University of Sussex in the UK indicates that multitasking may actually be physically harming your brain.
-The study found that participants addicted to using multiple devices simultaneously has lower gray matter density in a brain area called the anterior cingulate cortex (ACC), which is linked to emotional control and plays a role in decision-making, empathy and how we respond to rewards.
+The study found that participants addicted to using multiple devices simultaneously had a lower gray-matter density in a brain area called the anterior cingulate cortex, which is linked to emotional control and decision-making, empathy, and the brain's response to rewards.

-So stop it right now!
-Instead, dramatically increase productivity by focusing on one task at a time and give it your full attention before moving on to something else.
-And as soon as your eyes and hands start drifting towards something else, such as another screen, think about how important it is to keep all your little grey cells and resist temptation.
+So stop trying to do everything at once.
+Instead, dramatically increase productivity by giving your full attention to one task at a time.
+When your eyes and hands start drifting toward something else, think about how important it is to keep all your little gray cells.

-“When we sat down for just 10 minutes every evening, to briefly walk through the tasks of the next day, everything changed in terms of productivity.
-The reason was that instead of just writing tasks down, I was forced to also think through the tasks and explain them… The to do list I jotted down didn't change, but it felt as if I had done half the work of it all in my head already.
-The next day, all I had to do is look at the task and get it done.”
+The to-do list I jotted down didn't change, but it felt as if I had done half the work of it all in my head already.
+The next day, all I had to do is look at the task and get it done.

 How many items are on your typical to-do list?
 Eight?
 Twenty-eight?
 However many, you’ll feel good when you finish each of them and cross them off.
-But you’ll never join the ranks of the productivity superstars unless you cross off some of them before you even bother to do them—because productivity demands focus.
+But you’ll never join the ranks of the productivity superstars unless you cross off some of them before you even bother to do them—because higher productivity demands focus.